Lewiston, Auburn getting creative with holiday celebrations due to COVID-19

 Community Little Theatre is building a “Santa’s Workshop” set in the city council chambers, and the event will be filmed by Lewiston’s IT Department and broadcast on the city’s YouTube page.

 Perham-Whittier said it might feel like an old-fashioned “fireside chat,” with Santa talking about Christmas, reading stories and letters from local children.
-He’ll also sing songs, and share cookie recipes from local bakeries.
+He will also sing songs, and share cookie recipes from local bakeries.

-The city is asking families to send in letters prior to the event, with some read aloud, and four families will be selected to interact directly with Santa via a “watch party” on the livestream.
+The city is asking families to send in letters prior to the event, with some read aloud, and four families will be selected to interact directly with Santa Claus via a livestreamed “watch party.”

 “We’re really encouraging this to be a time when families can come together and watch this together since its been such a challenging time in our community,” she said.